oopanuga/Seo-Pack/README.md

 # SeoPack

-Is a library packed with lots of SEO goodness for ASP.Net MVC projects.
+A library packed with lots of SEO goodness for ASP.Net MVC projects.

 ```
 PM> Install-Package SeoPack